-When we receive your application and have verified your internship, we will prepare and send you a personalized lease agreement.
-Please note that we are currently accepting applications but will not send personalized lease agreements until April 2013.
-Once you have signed and we have received the signed lease, you have a guaranteed space for the dates indicated on your lease.
+After we receive your application and have verified your internship, we will prepare and send you a personalized lease agreement in early April.
+Once you have signed and returned your lease and made your $500 prepayment, you will receive a confirmation of space from SAIC Residence Life for the dates you indicated.

 What is the minimum stay?

-Interns must have an internship lasting at least six weeks and must commit to stay in the residence hall for at least six weeks.
+Interns must have an internship lasting at least eight weeks and must commit to stay in the residence hall for at least eight weeks.
 Please contact us directly if you would like to request an exception to this policy.
 Call Residence Life at 312.629.6870 or email email@example.com.

 What is the maximum stay?

 Interns must be employed at their internship for the entire duration of their stay.
 An intern can stay in the 162 N. State St. Residences for the entire length of our intern housing season or for the entire length of their employment, whichever is less.